How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 Into the remaining milk, I add egg yolks, flour, cornstarch, salt, and powdered sugar.
 Whisk the mixture well until smooth (steps 1-5).

-Into the infused and still warm milk, add the thickening mixture along with unsalted butter.
+Into the infused, still-warm milk, add the thickening mixture along with unsalted butter.
 (Steps 1-2).
-Cook the custard on medium heat until the mixture thickens, stirring it constantly to prevent lumps from forming.
+Cook the custard over medium heat until it thickens, stirring constantly to prevent lumps from forming.
 Once it thickens, let it cook for about 2-3 minutes to remove the flour and starch taste.
 Then turn the heat off and stir in your flavorings.
 I use Vanilla Bean Paste, Orange Bakery Emulsion, and also Lemon Oil Flavorings.
 Orange and lemon flavorings are optional, but I prefer to add them to enhance the flavor further.

 COOL CUSTARD